Not for WordPress

 Download the OneSignal SDK files.
 (You can also download the files here).

 Unzip the OneSignal SDK files.
 There should be two files:

-- Upload the OneSignal SDK files to the top-level root of your site directory, making them publicly accessible.
+- The OneSignal SDK files must be publicly accessible and can be placed at the top-level root of your site directory.

 There are three ways you can upload files to your site: